Stratford College

 Stratford College is an independent co-educational multi-denominational day school on the junction of Zion Road and Orwell Road, Dublin, Ireland predominantly for people of the Jewish faith.
 One of the main founders was Elaine Feldman.
 The school is located adjacent to Herzog Park.

 The school evolved from the opening of Stratford National School in September 1952 on Terenure Road East with a small group of children from the Jewish national school on Bloomfield Avenue in Portobello.
 The school takes its name from a house by the name of Stratford on Terenure Road East which was designed by the architect Thomas Drew in 1877.

 The school building on Zion Road was originally a house built in 1873.
 It was badly damaged in a fire caused by vandals in 1979 but reopened in 1983 with only the facade being retained.
 The building was originally designed by the architect Alfred Edwin Jones.

 As of 2023, the school is officially multi-denominational.

 School fees for the 2022–23 academic year were €4,400.

+Sport

+Football

+Herzog Park astro pitch in Rathgar used by Stratford College football teams for training and matches.

+Stratford College fields a boys' football squad that competes in both Junior and Minor competitions organized by the Metropolitan Boys League.
+Home fixtures and training sessions take place on the school playing field located behind the main campus as well as at Herzog Park in Rathgar.

+The team was reformed before the 2023–24 season when Thomas O’Reilly, formerly of Shamrock Rovers, became coach.
+Under his guidance, using Stratford's signature defensive football technique colloquially known as "haramball", the team gradually improved from early heavy defeats.

+2023–24 season

+In the 2023–24 season, Stratford participated in the Metropolitan Boys League: